oracle-livelabs/security/database/advanced/avdf-restructured/audit-monitor.md

 ## Task 1: Configure database activity monitoring with audit

-AVDF enables comprehensive database activity monitoring by collecting and aggregating audit data, along with network-based monitoring of SQL traffic.
+Security Central enables comprehensive database activity monitoring by collecting and aggregating audit data, along with network-based monitoring of SQL traffic.
 For Oracle Database, it provides centralized capabilities to manage and provision audit policies, ensuring consistent monitoring, improved visibility, and stronger security governance across the database environment.

-### Step 1: Ensure audit trails are configured for Oracle databases
+### **Step 1: Ensure audit trails are configured for Oracle databases**

 **Note** In the livelab, we have already configured the audit trail for the Oracle databases.